 Qualified Health Plans on the Health Insurance Marketplace.

-Starting October 1st, 2013 Americans without insurance will be able to buy health care plans through the Health Insurance Marketplace.
+During open enrollment folks can buy or change health care plans through the Health Insurance Marketplace.
 The marketplace is simply an online marketplace for buying Federally regulated and subsidized insurance.
 Only those making less than 400% of the federal poverty level may be eligible for subsidies but everyone can use the marketplace as a price comparison tool to by health insurance that meets the qualifications of the Affordable Care Act.

-Most Americans will have to obtain a qualifying health plan ("minimum essential coverage") by January 1st, 2014 or they will face a fine.
-You don't have to use the marketplace to buy insurance, you can obtain insurance through your workplace, get private insurance outside of the exchange, obtain coverage through a Government healthcare program like Medicaid, CHIP or Medicaid or obtain qualifying insurance many other ways.
-Below we will break down types of health insurance that count as "minimum essential coverage" in
+Most Americans will have to obtain a qualifying health plan (“minimum essential coverage“) and maintain coverage throughout the year or face a per month fee (unless they qualify for an exemption).
+You don’t have to use the marketplace to buy insurance, you can obtain insurance through your workplace, get private insurance outside of the exchange, obtain coverage through a Government healthcare program like Medicaid, CHIP or Medicaid or obtain qualifying insurance many other ways.
+Below we will break down types of health insurance that count as “minimum essential coverage”.

 You will need a qualifying health plan, known as minimum essential coverage to avoid the fee in 2014, luckily most common types of health insurance count as minimum essential coverage.

 - Employer-sponsored coverage (including COBRA coverage and retiree coverage)

 - Coverage purchased in the individual market, including a qualified health plan offered by the Health Insurance Marketplace (also known as an Affordable Insurance Exchange)

 - Medicare Part A coverage and Medicare Advantage plans